Kansas: Religion

-As of 2010, the Association of Religion Data Archives (ARDA) reported that the Catholic Church has the highest number of adherents in Kansas (at 426,611), followed by the United Methodist Church with 202,989 members, and the Southern Baptist Convention, reporting 99,329 adherents.
+The 2014 Pew Religious Landscape Survey showed the religious makeup of adults in Kansas was as follows: 57% Protestant, 18% Catholic, 1% Mormon, 1% Jehovah's Witness, 20% unaffiliated, 1% Buddhist, and 2% other religions.
+In 2022, the Public Religion Research Institute (PRRI)'s study revealed 74% of the total population were Christian; among them, 59% were Protestant, 13% Catholic, and 2% Mormon.
+The religiously unaffiliated were 23% of the population, Unitarian Universalists 1%, and New Agers 1%.

 Kansas's capital Topeka is sometimes cited as the home of Pentecostalism as it was the site of Charles Fox Parham's Bethel Bible College, where glossolalia was first claimed as the evidence of a spiritual experience referred to as the baptism of the Holy Spirit in 1901.
 It is also the home of Reverend Charles Sheldon, author of In His Steps, and was the site where the question "What would Jesus do?" originated in a sermon of Sheldon's at Central Congregational Church.

-Kansas is the location of the second Baha'i community west of Egypt, when the Baha'i community of Enterprise, KS was started in 1897.
-From that beginning the Baha'i Faith spread across Kansas.
+Kansas is the location of the second Baháʼí Faith community west of Egypt, when the Baháʼí community of Enterprise, KS was started in 1897.
+From that beginning the Baháʼí Faith spread across Kansas.

 Topeka is also home of the Westboro Baptist Church, a hate group according to the Southern Poverty Law Center.
 The church has garnered worldwide media attention for picketing the funerals of U.S. servicemen and women for what church members claim as "necessary to combat the fight for equality for gays and lesbians".
 They have sometimes successfully raised lawsuits against the city of Topeka.

+Largest immigrant groups

 Economy

+Kansas's total gross domestic product was $226 billion in 2023.
+The state's 2023 per capita income was $63,732, which ranked 29th among U.S. states, and median household income was measured at $68,925.